Società per azioni Esercizi Aeroportuali S.E.A., with registered office in Segrate (Milan) - 20054 - at the Milan-Linate Airport, ("SEA

 Personal Data will be processed within the European Union.

-Images of your face will not be retained, but will be used exclusively to create the biometric model.
-Personal Data related only to your boarding pass will be deleted 48 hours after departure of your flight.
-Personal Data relating to your passport will be stored - in encrypted form - for a period ranging from 24 hours up until 31 December 2020 depending on your consent.
-After this period, all Personal Data will be permanently deleted.
+Images of your face will not be stored and they will be used exclusively to create the biometric model.
+It is understood that only the Personal Data relating to your boarding pass will be deleted 24 hours after flight departure; while the Personal Data relating to the passport will be stored - in encrypted form - for a period ranging from 24 hours to 31 August 2023 depending on the consent you have given.
+After this period, all Personal Data will be irreversibly deleted.

-In particular, the data relating to your facial characteristics will be deleted 24 hours after collection, unless you agree to retain this data for the duration of the pilot project, so that you can again undergo security checks and boarding operations using the facial recognition system without having to re-register.
-In this case, your Personal Data will be deleted at the end of the pilot project, set as 31 December 2020.
+In particular, the data relating to the characteristics of your face will be deleted 24 hours after collection, unless you agree to keep such data for the entire duration of the pilot project, so that you can again carry out the security checks and boarding operations via facial recognition system without making a new registration.
+This being the case, your Personal Data will be deleted at the end of the pilot project, set for 31 August 2023.

 In relation to the processing of Personal Data, you may exercise the rights set out in Articles 15 to 22 of the General Data Protection Regulation 2016/679.
 In particular, you have the right to obtain from SEA rectification, integration or deletion (so-called right to be forgotten) of Personal Data; the right to obtain limitation of the processing and the right to portability of Personal Data and the right to lodge a complaint to the Supervisory Authority.
 You also have the right to revoke your consent to processing (without prejudice to the lawfulness of the processing carried out before the revocation) and to challenge the automated decision taken by SEA, as well as to request human checks by a SEA operator.

 You may exercise these rights orally (by requesting checks to be made by the specially provided SEA operator).
 Alternatively, you may exercise these rights after boarding by sending your request to the Data Protection Officer at the following address email@example.com